-The CSR Committee of the Board shall monitor the implementation of the CSR projects to confirm that the funds so disbursed have been utilised for the right purposes, in the manner approved by the Board.
+The CSR Committee of the Board shall monitor the implementation of the CSR projects to confirm that the funds so disbursed have been utilised for the purposes and in the manner as approved by the Board

-The CSR Management Committee, through the Sustainable Banking Department, will review and monitor the time-bound actions and outcome plans and measurements, and report the same through the CSR Committee of the Board.
+The CSR Management Committee, through the Sustainable Banking Department will review and monitor the time-bound actions and outcome plans and measurements and reporting the same through the CSR Committee of the Board.

-5.4.1 Impact Assessment: The Bank may conduct an impact study of the CSR activities conducted by it.
-However, where the CSR obligation of the Bank is ten crore rupees or more in pursuance of subsection (5) of section 135 of the Act, in the three immediately preceding financial years, it shall mandatorily undertake impact assessment, through an independent agency, of their CSR projects, having outlays of one crore rupees or more, and which has completed not less than one year before undertaking the impact study.
+5.4.1 Impact Assessment: The Bank may conduct impact study of the CSR Activities conducted by it.
+However, where the CSR obligation of the bank is when the CSR obligation is ten crore rupees or more in pursuance of subsection (5) of section 135 of the Act, in the three immediately preceding financial years, that it shall mandatorily undertake impact assessment, through an independent agency, of their CSR projects having outlays of one crore rupees or more, and which have been completed not less than one year before undertaking the impact study.

-The Bank may book the expenditure for impact assessment towards Corporate Social Responsibility for that financial year, which shall not exceed two per cent of the total CSR expenditure for that financial year or fifty lakh rupees, whichever is higher.
+The Bank may book the expenditure for impact assessment towards Corporate Social Responsibility for that financial year, which shall not exceed two percent of the total CSR expenditure for that financial year or fifty lakh rupees, whichever is higher.

-- 5.4.2 Certification by the CFO: Every year, the Chief Financial Officer of the Bank shall certify to the Board that the funds disbursed by the Bank for CSR activities have been utilized for the right purposes, in the manner approved by it.
-The Sustainable Banking Department shall submit a quarterly progress report of each project containing the details of the amount spent to the CFO. - 5.4.3 CSR Annual Report: The Board's report shall include an annual report on CSR, containing particulars as specified in Companies (Corporate Social Responsibility Policy) Rules, 2014.
+- 5.4.2 Certification by the CFO: Every year, the Chief Financial Officer of the Bank shall certify to the Board that the funds disbursed by the Bank for CSR activities have been utilized for the purposes and in the manner as approved by it.
+The sustainable Banking Department shall submit quarterly progress report of each project containing the details of amount spent to the CFO. - 5.4.3 CSR Annual Report: The Board's report shall include an annual report on CSR containing particulars as specified in Companies (Corporate Social Responsibility Policy) Rules, 2014

-6. CSR Budget and Treatment of Surplus
+6. CSR Budget & Treatment of Surplus

-- 6.1 Budget: The total budget for the CSR projects for a financial year shall be 5% of the average net profit of the Bank calculated in accordance with Section 135 of the Companies Act, 2013.
-The project-wise budget shall be approved by the Board based on the recommendations of the CSR Committee of the Board. - 6.2 Administrative Overheads: The administrative overheads in the CSR spending shall not exceed five per cent of the total CSR expenditure of the Bank for the financial year. - 6.3 CSR Spending above the Requirements of Section 135 of the Companies Act: If the Bank spends an amount in excess of the requirements provided under section 135 of the Companies Act, 2013, in any financial year, the Bank can set off such excess amounts against the requirement to spend under section 135 for such number of succeeding financial years and in such manner, as may be prescribed by the Ministry of Corporate Affairs.
+- 6.1 Budget: The total budget for the CSR projects for a Financial Year shall be 5% of average net profits of the Bank calculated in accordance with Section 135 of the Companies Act, 2013 The project wise budget shall be approved by the Board based on the recommendations of the CSR Committee of the Board - 6.2 Administrative Overheads: The administrative overheads in the CSR spending shall not exceed five percent of total CSR expenditure of the Bank for the financial year - 6.3 CSR Spending Above the Requirements of Section 135 of Companies Act: - If the Bank spends an amount in excess of the requirements provided under section 135 of the Companies Act, 2013 in any financial year, the Bank can set off such excess amount against the requirement to spend under section 135 for such number of succeeding financial years and in such manner, as may be prescribed by the Ministry of Corporate Affairs year to a special account opened by the Bank in that behalf for that financial year in any scheduled bank to be called the Unspent Corporate Social Responsibility Account,

-6.4 Budget Unspent after a Financial Year:
+6.4 Budget Unspent after a Financial Year: -

-6.4.1 Transfer of Unspent Amount to a Separate Account: Any amount remaining unspent, pursuant to any ongoing project, undertaken by the Bank in pursuance of its Corporate Social Responsibility Policy, shall be transferred by the Bank, within a period of thirty days from the end of the financial year, to a special account opened by the Bank on that behalf, for that financial year in any scheduled bank, called the Unspent Corporate Social Responsibility Account.
+6.4.1 Transfer of Unspent to a Separate Account: Any amount remaining unspent, pursuant to any ongoing project, undertaken by a Bank in pursuance of its Corporate Social Responsibility Policy, shall be transferred by the Bank within a period of thirty days from the end of the financial